-In partnership with Brandman University (BU), we are able to offer graduate credit for some of our online courses.
+In partnership with Brandman University (BU), we are able to offer graduate-level professional hours for some of our online courses.
 Originally established in 1861 as Chapman University College in Orange, California to serve the El Toro Marin Corps Air Station, BU separated, extending its military-friendly education to include divers adult learners.
 They are on a semester academic calendar.

 BU’s 9000-level graduate-level courses are not part of a degree program but are primarily used for professional advancement such as salary increment steps and recertification.
 Students should seek approval of appropriate district or college officials before enrolling in these courses to satisfy any degree, state credential, or local school district requirements.